Skip to content

 Here at The Crossley Heath School, we really value languages and language learning.
 German is taught from Yr7 through to Yr13; however, it is compulsory for students to continue to learn at least one Modern Foreign Language at Key Stage 4 with German being one of those on offer.
 German is spoken by over 130 million speakers and, due to the size and importance of its economy, is one of the most commonly used languages in business.
 At a time of considerable political change in Europe and against the back-drop of a national decline in language learners, we give every single Crossley Heath student the chance to learn a foreign language and to recognise the wide-ranging benefits which learning a foreign language brings.

 Through our study of topics such as Festivals and Traditions, we foster an understanding of different cultures and an appreciation and tolerance of difference.
-We require students to take risks and to work outside of their comfort zone, for example by talking to our foreign intern students, by taking part in our foreign language talent show or by participating in our highly successful exchange programme.
+We require students to take risks and to work outside of their comfort zone, for example by participating in our highly successful trip to Berlin or our long-running exchange programme with a school in Aachen.

 These skills are valued by universities and employers.
 Languages are used and can be helpful in lots of different jobs not only translation, interpreting or teaching.
 In fact, many employers reward people with language skills with extra salary because they know they are essential in today’s international business world.
 Therefore, we aim to dispel the myth that English is enough.